tinybirdco/tinybird-org-metrics-exporter/TEMPLATE.md

 - Replace `api.tinybird.co` with your Tinybird host if the workspace is in a different region.
 - Use `admin user@domain Token` of an Organization admin to authenticate requests.
+Find it in the [Tinybird dashboard](https://app.tinybird.co/tokens).

 We've included a sample dashboard config for Grafana to help you get started, see the [JSON file](https://github.com/tinybirdco/tinybird-org-metrics-exporter/blob/main/grafana/tinybird_org_metrics.json).